Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Februari 2026 13.57.14 UTC
+- WIB: Sabtu, 21 Februari 2026 14.40.42 UTC
-- WITA: Sabtu, 21 Februari 2026 14.57.14 UTC
+- WITA: Sabtu, 21 Februari 2026 15.40.42 UTC
-- WIT: Sabtu, 21 Februari 2026 15.57.14 UTC
+- WIT: Sabtu, 21 Februari 2026 16.40.42 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: technology
+Kategori: friendship